ga-wdi-quizzes/week-05/README.md

 ### Question 7

 Describe what a schema is, and how we represent a one-to-many relationship in a SQL database.
-If you need an example, you can use: people and wishes (one-to-many).
+If you need an example, you can use: genie and wishes (one-to-many).

 Your answer: